 The semi-finalist teams will have 2 months to work with a mentor from Schneider Electric in order to create a synopsis and a video presentation of their idea.
 The 12 best teams will be announced on July 15th, 2016, and will then be flown to Paris (France) from September 19th to 22nd, 2016, to compete in the grand final.
 The winning team will travel the world, VIP-style, with Schneider Electric, visiting facilities, networking with employees and high-level management.
 They will also be offered jobs with Schneider Electric in their home countries.

-Tagged with Go Green in the City, Schneider Electric, tED
+Tagged with Schneider Electric, tED